Monday - Thursday 7:30am - 7:00pm

 Read more at the United States Copyright Office web site.

-Search electronic versions of the U.S. Copyright Law and current legislation.
+Search electronic versions of the U.S. Copyright Law and current legislation:

 Parkland subscribes to the Copyright Clearance Center (CCC), a service through which we can obtain permission for use of copyrighted works.
-Please use this service.
-The results of the 2012 Self Study reveal that this service is significantly underutilized at Parkland College.

 Costs associated with copyright clearance are billed to the department and require approval of the Department Chair/Director.

-From the Policies and Procedures Manual
+From the Parkland College Policies and Procedures Manual.

 NOTICE WARNING CONCERNING COPYRIGHT RESTRICTIONS